EasyDynamics/oscal.io/_events/event-2025-12-15--OSCAL-Foundation-Plug-Fest.md

 In addition to the hackathon, the afternoon session will feature presentations and discussions highlighting OSCAL’s role as both a technical standard and a practical solution for government and private sector challenges moving forward.

-Mark your calendars for November 4, 2025, in Washington, DC.
+Mark your calendars for December 15, 2025, in Washington, DC.

 More details, including registration and agenda, will follow soon.